AutoCrop’s story begins on a small wheat farm in North Dakota.

 Human creativity will continue to distribute and advance these technologies.
 As these peripherals are placed into indoor grows, more doors will continue to open.
 It is similar to Tesla in 2004 putting consumer electronic lithium batteries into a car.
 Efficiencies will continue to advance and cost will be driven from these systems.
 In the human timeline it seems to take many years, but in the scheme of human advancement, it is but a moment.

 This rapid progression has led us to a place where in the last 10 years the first indoor farms are raising fast turn greens and herbs.
 These operations are trying to gain a foothold against traditional land farming and greenhouse operations.
 These operations rely on these advances in tech peripherals for the optimization of the biological grow period of the fastest turn crops to keep the business going.
 Crops such as arugula, basil etc can be readily grown with existing systems.
 In other words, for example, if it takes 40 days to grow outdoors, 22 to grow in a greenhouse, and 18 days to grow in an indoor grow environment, progress is being made.
 But is it profitable?
 The brief history we have is littered with the failed stories of the first mover’s in this space.

 Recent commercial operations suggest a more promising future.
 Fortunately, the peripherals around the grow are reaching a tech maturity point of becoming commodities themselves and these tools are available to all for minimal cost.
-Today, the legalization of medical and recreational marijuana are vastly accelerating this change and leading innovation within the grow.
+Today, the legalization of medical and recreational cannabis are vastly accelerating this change and leading innovation within the grow.

 All of these factors are a necessarily important part of the march of progress to a sustainable future of global food security, but these alone do not solve the underlying problems inherent in this nascent industry.